stevenrobertson/sd-docs/report/executive_summary.md

 - Use statistical, graphical, and psychovisual techniques to improve the perceived quality per clock ratio.

-Optionally:

-- Add 3D support.

-- Apply resulting renderers in real-world applications, including but not limited to:
-    - Music visualization
-    - Reactivity to environment
-    - Real-time interactivity
-    - Real-time evolution using genetic algorithms and user feedback

-- Develop a ruthlessly optimized, composable, typesafe dialect of CUDA.
-  Implement portions of a standard library with it.

-## Usage Requirements

-Being that this project is a software application developed for use on personal computers, this section will outline what is required to run and use the software.
-It should be clear that this project relies very much on a specific hardware device, the GPU.
-Therefore, the designers have set strict requirements for this piece of hardware.
-Other hardware devices such as the CPU and memory have less strict requirements and are more or less presented as a recommendation.
-The required operating systems and software needed to run Cuburn are relatively easy to come by and available freely, but will nonetheless still be required.
-[TODO Still 2.1?]
-- NVIDIA CUDA-enabled GPU supporting Compute Capability 2.1

-- 2GHz or faster CPU

-- 2GB or more RAM

-- CUDA compatible NVIDIA drivers

 ## Research

 The cutting-edge nature of this project requires that the latest and greatest